Cheat Sheet: Twitter for Marketing and PR Power

 It’s also the originator of the hashtag, at least in its modern sense and usage.
 Twitter is in the process of rolling out a major profile redesign, with a greater focus on photos and content cards.

-Twitter claims to have 18 percent of all Internet users as account holders.
-Its users tend to be city dwellers (20 percent).
-The numbers drop to 14 and 12 percent in suburban and rural communities respectively.
-Users are usually younger adults, and they’re more likely to access the site on a mobile device (60 percent).
+Twitter claims to have 19 percent of all Internet users as account holders.
+Its users tend to be city dwellers (25 percent).
+The numbers drop to 23 and 17 percent in suburban and rural communities respectively.
+Users are usually younger adults, particularly those under 50 and college-educated.

 Twitter is rapid-fire copy.
 To stand out, brands need to consider clever wording and visual media.
 The new profiles will dedicate significantly more real estate to the header photo, offering brands additional space for creative imagery.